sclamons/surface_crns/README.md

 * Colormap
 * General Settings

-Any line in a manifest beginning with a '#' will be treated as a comment and ignored.
+Any line in a manifest beginning with a '#' (or anything after a '#'# in the middle of a line) will be treated as a comment and ignored.

 ## Transition Rules